luni64/TeensyStep/README.md

 ## Used Ressources
 ### StepControl
-Each *StepControl* object requires **one PIT Timer** (aka IntervallTimer) and **two channels of a FTM timer**.
-Since all supported Teensies implement four PIT timers and a FTM0 module which has 8 timer channels the usage is limited to 4 *StepControl* objects existing at the same time.
+Each *StepControl* object requires **one IntervallTimer** and **two channels of a FTM timer**.
+Since all supported Teensies implement four PIT timers and the FTM0 module which has 8 timer channels the usage is limited to 4 *StepControl* objects existing at the same time.
 In case you use **TeensyDelay** together with other libraries reserving one ore more IntervallTimer the number of available *StepControl* objects is reduced accordingly.
-You can use the *isOK()* member to check if the *Controller* object was able to reserve a PIT timer.
+You can use the *isOK()* member to check if the *Controller* object was able to reserve a IntervallTimer.

 ```c++
 StepControl<> cnt1;